GodisE/Project-1-game/README.md

     `<div class="p1-score">`
 2. in my js:
    `const p1Score = document.querySelector(".p1-score")
-// assigning a variable named score to keep
+> assigning a variable named score to keep track of scores
-//track of scores
     let score = 0
-//creating a method that adds points to score
+> creating a method that adds points to score
-//each time a pair is matched correctly correctPair(){
+> each time a pair is matched correctly correctPair(){
     score =
 }
-//creating a class to run the properties through
+> creating a class to run the properties through needed for game class Points {
-//needed for game
-class Points {
     constructor()
 }`